**Opinion piece by AgResearch Research Director, Dr Trevor Stuthridge**

 So, when we support innovation, we also have to be discerning about what we support.
 Which of course is what the supernode challenge is all about.
 Picking winners from high quality fields is never easy, so it’s important to acknowledge the huge amount of time and energy that goes into developing all of the ideas we see coming through this challenge, and elsewhere in the sector.

-* The Food, Fibre, and Agritech Supernode Challenge Showcase and Awards Ceremony will be held at E Tipu: The Boma NZ Agri Summit, on 11 May 2021
+* The Food, Fibre, and Agritech Supernode Challenge Showcase and Awards Ceremony will be held at E Tipu: The Boma NZ Agri Summit(external link), on 11 May 2021